 - Citing sources properly

-TIPS FOR GREAT RESEARCH SESSIONS
+TIPS FOR GREAT INSTRUCTION SESSIONS

 - Schedule the session when your students are actively working on a research project or paper